-We calculate VaR at the 95 percent confidence level of the sample option portfolio in Subsection IV.A by using a Monte Carlo simulation with sample size of 10,000, and decompose VaR into risk factors.19 Table 16 shows the result.
+We calculate VaR at the 95% confidence level of the sample option portfolio in Section IV.A by using a Monte Carlo simulation with sample size of 10,000, and decompose VaR into risk factors19.
+Table 16 shows the result.

-We evaluate the estimation error of this method by comparing marginal VaR estimated by equation (9) with "recalculated marginal VaR" obtained by re-estimating portfolio VaR for a slightly changed portfolio (we use 0.1 percent, 0.5 percent, and 1 percent changes).
-Table 17 shows the result.20
+We evaluate the estimation error of this method by comparing marginal VaR estimated by Equation (9) with "recalculated marginal VaR" obtained by re-estimating portfolio VaR for a slightly changed portfolio (we use 0.1%, 0.5%, and 1% changes).
+Table 17 shows the result20.

-The marginal VaR estimated by equation (9) differs from recalculated marginal VaR.
+The marginal VaR estimated by Equation (9) is different from recalculated marginal VaR.
 This difference is especially apparent in Intel stock and in the call option on Intel stock, where the signs of those numbers are opposite.
-Therefore, equation (9) is not necessarily an accurate estimator of marginal VaR.
+Therefore, Equation (9) is not necessarily an accurate estimator of marginal VaR.